MHCommunity/mhbasics/README.md

-# Mousehunt Guide 2022 (kuh what was the name again?)
+# Mousehunt Guide 2022 - MYNL Edition
 **NOTE:** This guide is currently under development, please do not consider it as a finalised product.
 All feedback & contributions are appreciated.

 This is a refresh of the guides for [MouseHunt](https://mousehuntgames.com) written by a group of community volunteers.